 The blowback presages tough confirmation fights for the three in the Senate, which reviews the appointments of top-level officials and then votes to confirm them, or on occasion, rejects the nominations of incoming presidents and forces the White House to make another choice.

-The appointment of Gaetz, 42, could prove particularly problematic, with some senators openly questioning whether he can win a 51-vote majority to become the government’s top law enforcement position.
+The appointment of Gaetz, 42, could prove particularly problematic, with some senators openly questioning whether he can win a 51-vote majority to assume the government’s top law enforcement position.
 A House ethics committee probe was in the final stages of investigating whether he engaged in sexual misconduct and illicit drug use when he announced his resignation from the chamber late Wednesday, ending the probe.

 The Justice Department he hopes to lead had already decided not to pursue criminal charges.
 Gaetz has denied all wrongdoing.